 Click here to view the complete 2019 eCommerce Outlook for Brands Executive Summary.

-For more in-depth insights and analyses, register for the Profitero / Kantar Consulting webinar Unlocking eCommerce Growth in 2019 on December 3 at 9am EST/2pm GMT.
+For more in-depth insights and analyses, view the on-demand webinar Unlocking eCommerce Growth in 2019.